model-railroad/sdb/README.md

 all modules (similar to a classic Arduino sketch main loop).

-Care should be taken to avoid having two modules use the same hardware resource -- e.g. the same GPIO pin, or the same I2C controller, etc. One way to ensure this would be to have a globa “hardware resource allocator”, e.g. an object which “owns” all hardware resources and panics if a resource is reused without being freed first.
+Care should be taken to avoid having two modules use the same hardware resource -- e.g. the same GPIO pin, or the same I2C controller, etc. One way to ensure this would be to have a global “hardware resource allocator”, e.g. an object which “owns” all hardware resources and panics if a resource is reused without being freed first.
 This seems overkill in the context of the phase 1 MVP.